Inequality – The Global Wealth Pyramid

 U.S. Household Wealth Stock market gains over the past six years have boosted U.S. household wealth and powered consumer spending, while also heightening vulnerability if markets fall.
 Image: Deutsche Bank

-Breakdown of Household Equity and Mutual Fund Ownership by Wealth Percentile Call it the American Dream—or a widening divide.
-The top 1% own roughly half of America’s market wealth.
+U.S. Household Equity Ownership by Wealth Percentile Call it the American Dream or a widening divide.
+The top 1% now hold about half of U.S. market wealth.
 The bottom half?
 Just 1%.
-The gap isn’t closing—it’s widening since 1990.
+The gap has been widening since 1990, and frustration is rising with it.
 Image: Goldman Sachs Global Investment Research

 Inequality – Inflation Adjusted Household Equity Ownership by Brackets